dominikbraun/dice/README.md

 This tells Dice to register an instance of service `A` that has been deployed to `main-server` and is available at `172.21.21.1:8080`.

-Attaching the created instance to Dice will make it available as a target for load balancing:
+Attaching the created instance to Dice will make it available for load balancing:

 ````shell script
 $ dice instance attach main-instance
 ````

 We could also use the full instance URL here, but names like `main-instance` are more convenient.
-The created instance will now receive incoming request for `example.com`.
+The created instance will now receive incoming requests for `example.com`.

 ## <img src="https://sternentstehung.de/dice-dot.png"> Installation